 7. Journal of Women’s Health. http://doi.org/10.1089/jwh.2016.6044 Volume: 26 Issue 5: May 1, 2017.
 413-419Speaker Introductions at Internal Medicine Grand Rounds: Forms of Address Reveal Gender Bias”,

 8. MM Graham, CM Kells.
 “The Girls in the Boys’ Club: Reflections from Canadian Women in Cardiology.”
 Can J Cardiol 2005;21(13):1163-1164.

-Q: Any ideas on how cardiology could be more welcoming to women in the profession?
+Q: How can cardiology be more welcoming to women in the profession?

 –Women in Cardiology: “Underrepresented, Underestimated, and Undervalued“: (Four papers in the journal JAMA Cardiology tackle the issues affecting women who are thinking about joining or who have already joined the male-dominated field); article published in TCTMD.